 The Yellow Bus goes from Pattaya to Mukdahan and from Pattaya to Koh Samui, stopping at several locations on both routes to pick up and drop off passengers.
 Please check the website for more information.

-The Yellow Bus from Pattaya to Mukdahan (preferably VIP bus) is a good option for anyone doing a visa to Savannakhet in Laos.
-From the same bus station in Mukdahan, you can take the bus over the Friendship bridge to Laos.
+The Yellow Bus from Pattaya to Mukdahan (preferably a VIP bus) is a good option for anyone doing a visa to Savannakhet in Laos.
+From the same bus station in Mukdahan, you can take the bus over the Friendship Bridge to Laos.

-Bell Travel Services offer a door-to-door service from Pattaya to Suvarnabhumi Airport and from Pattaya to Bangkok.
+Bell Travel Services offers a door-to-door service from Pattaya to Suvarnabhumi Airport and from Pattaya to Bangkok.

 Website: https://belltravelservice.com/